lambdaclass/concrete/ROADMAP.md

     lint, audit, record compiler-known target constants, and compare interpreter-vs-compiled behavior on macOS and Linux.
 It validates the language/tooling slab, not the full stdlib.
+42. [OPEN — filed 2026-06-18, see docs/LANGUAGE_GAPS.md #12] Model the
+    statement-vs-trailing-expression distinction in blocks and match arms.
+Today the parser collapses `expr;` (a statement that should discard its value and type as `Unit`) and a trailing `expr` (which should be the block/arm value) into one `AST.Stmt.expr` node with no record of the `;`, so the checker cannot tell them apart — a statement-position `match` arm ending in `side();` is typed by `side()` and rejected with a spurious `E0225`, and `{ ...; value }` block-as- value is not expressible (the dual of the now-fixed if-*expression* gap, LANGUAGE_GAPS #5).
+DELIBERATE, cross-cutting change: a trailing-expression slot (or a `discarded` flag) in the parser/AST, then checker block/arm-type rules, formatter, and diagnostics.
+Found by the CLI/config workload pass and root-caused; not to be patched checker-only.

 ## Phase 6: Standard Library And Core APIs